nilsbore/auvlib-tutorial/README.md

 # auvlib-tutorial

-auvlib tutorial for ODF Workshop in Gothenburg 2019
+auvlib tutorial for ODF Workshop in Gothenburg 2019.

 These are instructions for setting up the requirements for the tutorial.
 You will be handed out a USB stick containing the notebooks in this repo + data and, in the case of windows, auvlib itself.
 Note that the the last notebook `training.ipynb` requires pytorch and visdom, which we do not expect you to install (it is especially hard on windows).

+**NOTE**: if you have any problems with the instructions, please [open an issue here](https://github.com/nilsbore/auvlib-tutorial/issues) and I will try to help out.

 Network definitions have been adapted from [junyanz](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).